emmett-framework/granian/README.md

 Given you specify N threads with the relevant option, in **workers** threading mode Granian will spawn N single-threaded Rust runtimes, while in **runtime** threading mode Granian will spawn a single multi-threaded runtime with N threads.

 Benchmarks suggests **workers** mode to be more efficient with a small amount of processes, while **runtime** mode seems to scale more efficiently where you have a large number of CPUs.
 Real performance will though depend on specific application code, and thus *your mileage might vary*.

-### Event loop optimizations

-With the `--opt` option Granian will use custom task handlers for Python coroutines and awaitables to improve Python code execution.
-Due to the nature of such handlers some libraries and specific application code relying on `asyncio` internals might not work.

-You might test the effect such optimizations cause over your application and decide whether to enable 'em or leave 'em disabled (as per default).

 ## Project status